-OFPC Standard Specification
+UTHealth FPE Standard Specification

 SECTION 33 71 19

 UNDERGRUND DUCT BANKS AND MANHOLES

 This Standard Specification Section is controlled by the Office of Facilities Planning and Construction, UT System.
 It is to be used as guideline on all UT System projects, unless deviations are approved in writing by the Project Manager.
 It is not to be used for bidding, permitting, construction or any other purpose.
 This document is the property of UT System, and use of this document, in part or in whole, for any purpose other than for a UT System project may not be done without written permission of UT System.